Skip to main content Skip to navigation

 Citizenship

-We are all members of ever expanding spheres of relationship: family, clan, tribe, community, state, and country.
+We are all members of ever-expanding spheres of relationships: family, clan, tribe, community, state, and country.
 As Native people we also carry the deep awareness that we are part of and not separate from the natural world around us and have a responsibility to all of our relations within this natural world.
-With rapidly expanding technology our relationships extend to a global community and social media has expanded our connections and our responsibilities.
-Tribal values dictate that we be responsible, informed members of each of these groups, prepared to both lead and serve.
+With rapidly expanding technology, our relationships extend to a global community.
+Tribal values guide us towards being responsible, informed members of each of these groups, prepared to both lead and serve.

 Scholarship